 Method 2 - Per-Person Registration

 Under this method, attendee registrations are taken by NENA Headquarters via our Online Registration Form.
-Our one-day classes are priced at $225 per person for NENA Members and $275 for Non-Members.
-Two-day offerings are $350 per-person for Members and $425 for Non-Members.
+Our one-day classes are priced at $199 per person for NENA Members and $275 for Non-Members.
+Two-day offerings are $300 per-person for Members and $425 for Non-Members.
 These rates are not discountable or negotiable.
 Hosting courses using this method allows the host to provide high-quality educational opportunities at very little cost to the host.
-However, NENA does require at least 12 attendees registered per course 21 days prior to the event date in order to hold the class as scheduled.
+However, NENA does require at least 16 attendees registered per course 21 days prior to the event date in order to hold the class as scheduled.
+The host agency is entitle to three (3) free seats for hosting the course.

 Planning and Logistics